duggup/data/wiki/index.md

 Duggup is a community platform for Computer Science enthusiasts.
 The platform will host *non-redundant* and *high-quality* articles, videos, and podcasts that dives deep into various topics from all the branches of CS.

-## How it differs from other platforms?
+## How it is different from others?

  - unlike other publishing media, the platform is crafted keeping the engineers in mind
  - we aim to keep content limited but worth your time - quality over quantity